opencast/opencast/docs/guides/admin/docs/workflowoperationhandlers/speechtotext-woh.md

 Requirements
 ------------

-In order for it to work, you have to install the vosk-cli or whisper package
+In order for it to work, you have to install the vosk-cli, whisper or whispercpp package.

 Operation Examples